St. Paul's Episcopal Church Oakland

 Since the fourth century, monks have said or sung Compline as the last service at the end of their workday.

-The transcendent quality of Gregorian chant and polyphony, the period of silence, and the beauty of St. Paul’s Church bathed in candlelight make this service an oasis of peace and serenity.
+The transcendent quality of Gregorian chant and polyphony, a period of silence, and the beauty of St. Paul’s Church bathed in candlelight, all make this service an oasis of peace and serenity.
 There is no sermon.

-The monthly service Compline at St. Paul's began in 2002, started Mark Bruce, St. Paul's Music Director/Organist (2000-2005 & 2022).
+The monthly service Compline at St. Paul's began in 2001 by Mark Bruce, St. Paul's Music Director/Organist (2000-2005, 2022).
 Mr. Bruce set the order of service and composed the setting of the psalms and fauxbourdons.

 The Order of Service Click here for the program